★ Regarding — and, Well, Against — Substack

 I absolutely despise that a Substack publication’s home page is, typically, nothing more than a sign-up field for your email address to get the publication by email, and a small “No thanks” link to actually read the damn thing.
 Half the time when I see that page, I just close the tab out of spite.
 In what world is “No thanks” a good link to convey the meaning “Let me read the thing I came here to read”?

 Substack’s app, along with the company’s home page, defaults to presenting itself as a Twitter-like short-form posting platform.
 As if what we need right now is another Twitter-like platform.
-But especially: why would would anyone want to participate in a social platform tied to one specific publishing platform?
+But especially: why would anyone want to participate in a social platform tied to one specific publishing platform?
 It doesn’t make any sense to me, as a reader, nor do I see the appeal to writers on the platform.
 It only makes sense strategically from Substack’s own perspective.
 If, as a writer, your feedback and social interaction with your audience is tied to Substack’s own social graph, your publication is tied to Substack, too.
 It’s so transparently a lock-in play that it’s almost hard to object to it.
 It’s right there on the tin.
 But it’s not hard at all to just not use it.

 Substack no longer even hosts a majority of the newsletter-style writers I subscribe to.
 Casey Newton moved Platformer from Substack to Ghost in January.
-Craig Calcaterra moved his excellent baseball-focused-but-with-heavy-dashes-of-politics-and-pop-culture Cup of Coffee from Substack to Beehiiv in January as well.
-Molly White runs Citation Needed on Ghost.
+Craig Calcaterra moved his excellent baseball-focused-but-with-heavy-dashes-of-politics-and-pop-culture Cup of Coffee from Substack to Beehiiv in January as well.3 Molly White runs Citation Needed on Ghost.
 My newest paid subscription is to CNN expat Oliver Darcy’s new media-industry focused Status, for which he chose Beehiiv.
 And of course there’s my friend and Dithering co-host Ben Thompson, whose Stratechery, running on his own platform Passport, not only long predates Substack but served as their model to replicate.
 (Substack’s pitch deck was “Stratechery in a box.”)
 All of these sites look distinctive, with their own brand.
 All of them offer much better subscription and delivery management interfaces than Substack.

 My advice to any writer looking to start a new site based on the newsletter model would be to consider Substack last, not first.
 Not because Substack is a Nazi bar, which I don’t think it is at all, but simply because there are clearly better options, and the company’s long term goal is clearly platform lock-in.